hemant17/hemant17-task-list-laravel-9-api/README.md

 ## Installation

-Install my-project with npm
+Install my-project

 ```bash
 composer install
 ```
+Update .env file with your DB connection and mail so email can be tigger

 For Migration
 ```base
 php artisan migrate --seed
 ```

-Update .env file with your DB connection

-and mail so email can be push

 ## POST MAN COLLECTION Variables